celo-org/docs/docs/community/running-oracles.md

 ## Governance

 The last step to run an oracle is to enable their addresses on-chain.
 Only addresses allowed by governance are allowed to report.
 Thus, the first step to spin up a new oracle is creating a governance proposal and submit it on-chain for community voting.
-An example of such proposal can be found [here](...).
-To find more details about how the governance process work, [check here](...).
+An example of such proposal can be found [here](TODO).
+To find more details about how the governance process work, [check here](TODO).
 Before submiting

 ## Using kubernets

-## Debugging

 ## metrics
 https://github.com/celo-org/celo-oracle/blob/main/README-metrics.md